 11. Sleeping Giant Golf Course

-For an affordable round of golf, Hamden’s public course is a few miles to the north, just beyond the town’s famous natural monument.
+For an affordable round of golf, this local public course is just west of the town’s famous natural monument.

-Sleeping Giant Golf Course has nine holes and dates back to 1924, and comes complete with a driving range and practice green.
+Sleeping Giant Golf Course is a nine-hole facility dating back to 1924, and comes complete with a driving range and practice green.
+As well as reasonable green fees, this place has a refreshing laid-back vibe, which really appealed to me.

-Even though the course is flat and easy to traverse on foot, the views from the fairways are full of drama, taking in the Sleeping Giant and its wood-shrouded slopes.
+Even though the course is flat and easy to traverse on foot, the views from the fairways are full of drama.
+Every now and then the Sleeping Giant and its wood-shrouded slopes come into view.

 12. Lake Wintergreen

-Actually within the boundaries of the West Rock Ridge State Park, Lake Wintergreen is minutes from the centre of Hamden.
+Actually within the boundaries of the West Rock Ridge State Park, Lake Wintergreen is minutes from the center of Hamden.

-Or you could just park yourself on a picnic blanket and savour the tranquillity.
+Or you could just park yourself on a picnic blanket and savor the tranquility.

-There are plenty of entry points around the shore for kayaking and canoeing, and if you come early or late in the day, the sunrises and sunsets are magnificent.
+There are plenty of entry points around the shore for kayaking and canoeing.
+I’d urge you to get here early or late in the day, when the sunrises and sunsets are magnificent.

 13. New Haven